-Julie leads the Mojaloop Foundation’s efforts to advance financial inclusion by promoting the adoption of its open-source inclusive instant payments platform in Southeast Asia and overseeing global cross-border payments initiatives.
-With over four years of active involvement with the Mojaloop Foundation, she has been at the forefront of several workstreams, including the implementation of ISO 20022 standards, helping to introduce new standards to the industry.
+Previously, Julie was responsible for advancing the Mojaloop Foundation’s mission to promote financial inclusion by supporting the adoption of its open-source instant payments platform across Southeast Asia and contributing to global cross-border payments initiatives.
+With more than four years of active involvement in the Mojaloop ecosystem, she has been at the forefront of several strategic workstreams, including the implementation of ISO 20022 standards, the development of cross-border payment frameworks, and the evolution of industry best practices.
+She continues to actively contribute to the Mojaloop community and its technical governance.

-A finalist in the 2024 Women in Payments Innovation Awards, Julie brings more than a decade of experience in implementing complex payment systems, covering schemes, standards, and business processes to ensure efficiency and effectiveness.
+A finalist in the 2024 Women in Payments Innovation Awards, Julie brings more than a decade of experience implementing complex payment systems, covering payment schemes, interoperability, messaging standards, and business processes to deliver efficient, resilient, and inclusive payment ecosystems.

-Before joining the Mojaloop Foundation, Julie served as Technical Product Director at Partior, where she contributed to the transformation of cross-border payment settlements.
-She also led payments strategy at RedCompass Labs, guiding clients through emerging trends and developing actionable strategies.
+Before joining the Mojaloop Foundation, Julie served as Technical Product Director at Partior, where she contributed to transforming cross-border payment settlement.
+She also led Payments Strategy at RedCompass Labs, advising financial institutions on emerging payment trends and developing actionable strategies.

-As a recognized thought leader and frequent speaker at international conferences, Julie also lectured at the EBA Summer School in 2022.
+A recognized thought leader and frequent speaker at international conferences, Julie regularly shares insights on financial inclusion, digital public infrastructure, open-source payment systems, and cross-border interoperability.
+She also lectured at the EBA Summer School in 2022..

 Roundtable Room 1, Ground Floor